Sacha Lees: Exhibitions

+In 2026, Lees presented [Un]becoming at Page Galleries in Wellington.
+The exhibition explored the historical representation of the feminine body through fragmented forms, Baroque-inspired imagery and materially experimental painting.
+Lees worked on reclaimed copper and painted measuring tapes, using their physical properties to disrupt and fragment the painted image.
+Art historian and curator Dr Kirsty Baker wrote that the works "refuse to yield to legibility" and described the body in the exhibition as "coming undone."

 Portrait of King Charles III

 In 2025, Lees was commissioned by The Northern Club in Auckland to create a portrait of King Charles III.
 The painting presents a modern and relatable depiction of the monarch, focusing on his character rather than traditional regalia.
 This commission reflects Lees' evolving practice and her engagement with contemporary portraiture.

 Adam Portraiture Award

 Lees has been a finalist in the Adam Portraiture Award three times.
 In 2012 she entered with a portrait of New Zealand celebrity chef Peter Gordon.
 In 2020, she won the Adam Portraiture Award with her self-portrait entitled Sometimes an Outline Coloured In.
 The judges described Lees as “ruthless in her self-scrutiny”.
 The work was noted for its psychological intensity and formal innovation; one curator observed that Lees “expands on the depiction of the artist at work as she seemingly fills in her own image before our eyes,” highlighting her exploration of the unfinished as a conceptual tool.
 In 2022 she was Highly Commended and won the People's Choice award with See me, a portrait of her daughter.
+In 2026, Lees received an Honourable Mention from artist and judge Jude Rae in the Adam Portrait Award for Made-to-Measure, a self-portrait constructed from woven, painted soft measuring tapes.
+The work was also runner-up in the People's Choice Award.